 What Would Happen to Your Family After a Loss?

 Imagine the financial toll your family would experience in the event of a sudden, unexpected loss.
 Could you afford to pay for a funeral and final expenses?
 Would the loss of a loved one also mean a loss of income?
 How would this affect your family’s ability to pay bills, travel, live comfortably, and save for the future?
 Would a stay-at-home parent be forced to go to work?
-Would a working parent be forced to hire domestic help, such as a cleaning service or childcare providers?
+Would a working parent be forced to hire domestic help, such as a cleaning service or childcare provider?
 Having the right coverage can help you cover these types of expenses and more, giving loved ones greater comfort and control over their finances and living situation.

 Should You Purchase Life Insurance?